- 2-year-old boys through 6th grade

 - Technology is integrated into the curriculum to not only reinforce basic foundational skills, but also to allow boys to collaborate, communicate, and create.

-- Approximately half of instructional time in reading and math is taught in small groups, utilizing our three learning specialists and three learning coaches in a dedicated learning studio.
+- Approximately half of instructional time in reading and math is taught in small groups, utilizing our four learning specialists and three learning coaches in a dedicated learning studio.

 - Boys in 1st through 6th grades have Physical Education (PE) every day.
 Early Childhood boys have PE every other day.